UNEARTHING THE PAST SINCE 1900

 The 2024 Hybrid ASOR Annual Meeting opened on Wednesday, November 20, with the Plenary Address by Dr. Fikri Kulakoğlu (Professor of Archaeology at Ankara University and director of the Kültepe excavations since 2006) titled, Transition from Early Bronze Age to Middle Bronze Age at Kültepe: Architecture, Figurines and Seals.
 The presentation generated a lot of discussion and enthusiasm which continued throughout the evening at the Welcome Reception.
 View the Opening Remarks from ASOR’s Executive Director and President, as well as the Plenary Address by Dr. Fikri Kulakoğlu here.

-ASOR provided laptops for each meeting room so that presentations could be pre-loaded and tested and Zoom connections were set-up in advance.
+ASOR provided laptops for each meeting room so that presentations could be pre-loaded and tested and Zoom were set-up in advance.
+Not for use without permission.

 The sessions, workshops, and posters on the academic program took place Thursday-Saturday, November 21-23, over 127 time-slots with presenters representing 32 countries.
 The Poster Session featured 30 projects shared in Boston, as well a virtual poster gallery.
 Online attendees could join sessions and workshops via Zoom from the 2024 ASOR Online Schedule.
 Session and workshop organizers were supported by assistants who were trained to facilitate the hybrid logistics of the meeting.